gitbls/pktables/README.md

     * `--accept` terminates the pk-servicename chain with an ACCEPT rather than DROP, which you might want to do for monitoring or early testing. `--accept` is optional.

+    * `--log` logs packets sent to this port that are not accepted

+    * `--log-prefix` specifies the prefix string to use on the iptables log entry

+    * `--log-level` specifies the level for the log entry

+    * `--log-limit` specifies the maximum packets to log per /second, /minute, /hour, or /day, as in 10/second

 * `pktables remove servicename` &mdash; Removes the pk-servicename chain and the jump to it in the INPUT chain

 * `pktables add ipaddr --service servicename` &mdash; Adds an entry to the pk-servicename chain to ACCEPT packets from the specified IP address. `--service servicename` is required.